UNIT 7 (WEEKS 10 & 11): THE (FIDUCIARY) OBLIGATIONS OF CORPORATE MANAGEMENT

 “A corporate body can only act by agents, and it is of course the duty of those agents so to act as best to promote the interests of the corporation whose affairs they are conducting.
 Such agents have duties to discharge of a fiduciary nature towards their principal.
 And it is a rule of universal application, that no one, having such duties to discharge, shall be allowed to enter into engagements in which he has, or can have, a personal interest conflicting, or which possibly may conflict, with the interests of those whom he is bound to protect.
 So strictly is this principle adhered to, that no question is allowed to be raised as to the fairness or unfairness of a contract so entered into.
 It obviously is, or may be, impossible to demonstrate how far in any particular case the terms of such a contract have been the best for the interest of the cestui que trust, which it was possible to obtain.
 It may sometimes happen that the terms on which a trustee has dealt or attempted to deal with the estate or interest of those for whom he is a trustee, have been as good as could have been obtained from any other person – they may even at the time have been better.
 But still so inflexible is the rule that no inquiry on that subject is permitted…”

-Then please read the penultimate paragraph on page 358 of the Casebook.
+Then please read the second full-paragraph paragraph on page 966 of the Casebook.

 The facts were that James H. Beatty, one of the directors of the North-West Transportation Co. sold that company a ship that he owned.
 The shareholders, including James H. Beatty, voted to approve transaction.
 However another director of the North-West Transportation Co., Henry Beatty, sued the North-West Transportation Co. and certain defendant directors on behalf of himself and all other shareholders to set aside the sale.